amitgupta7/code-diff-generator/README.md

 ## Features

 - **Incremental Indexing**: Only uploads files that have changed since the last indexed commit.
+- **Ancestor Verification**: Ensures the target commit is a descendant of the server's current state.
 - **Duplicate Prevention**: Skips upload if the target commit is already indexed or if a job is already in progress.
 - **Efficient Cloning**: Uses blobless clones to minimize bandwidth and storage.
 - **Automatic Cleanup**: Removes temporary files after upload.